Laide Daramola

-Laide Daramola (born December 25, 1981), also known as Lady Laide, is a Nigerian-American filmmaker, screenwriter, and TV Producer.
+Laide Daramola (born December 25, 1981), also known as Lady Laide, is a Nigerian-American filmmaker, screenwriter, and television producer.

 Early life and education

-Laide was born in Baltimore, Maryland.
-She holds a Bachelor of Science degree in Information Technology from Middlesex University and a master's degree in Business administration from the University of Maryland.
-She obtained a certificate in Non-profit Management & Leadership from Harvard University.
+Daramola was born in Baltimore, Maryland.
+She holds a Bachelor of Science degree in information technology from Middlesex University and a master's degree in business administration from the University of Maryland.
+She obtained a certificate in non-profit management and leadership from Harvard University.

 Career

-Laide works in the film industry as a filmmaker, screenwriter, and TV Producer.
+Daramola works in the film industry as a filmmaker, screenwriter, and television producer.
 She is the founder of Lady Laide Group and Lady Laide Films.
 She is the executive producer of the film Hotel Labamba, on Amazon Prime Video.
-She has other feature-length films still in the production stages.
-She is also the filmmaker behind the anticipated film Aso Ebi Diaries.
+She has other feature-length films in production.
+She is also the filmmaker behind the film Aso Ebi Diaries.

-Laide is also an international speaker.
-She has spoken in churches, conferences, and panels on entrepreneurship, women & girl empowerment, leadership, and other topics.
+Daramola has spoken in churches, conferences, and panels on topics including entrepreneurship, women and girl empowerment, and leadership.